 Jafar Panahi’s Taxi Tehran, also known as, Jafar Panahi’s Taxi, is a masterpiece.
-Not only is it an amazing piece of filmmaking but it was filmed at great risk to the filmmaker.
+Not only is it an amazing piece of filmmaking, but it was filmed at great risk to the filmmaker.
 Panahi has been banned by the Iranian government from making films for the next 20 years.
-Not only has this ban failed to stop Panahi from making films, but Taxi Tehran was made outdoors in broad daylight right in the heart of Tehran.
+Not only has this ban failed to stop Panahi from making films, but Taxi Tehran was made outdoors, in broad daylight, right in the heart of Tehran.

 Taxi Tehran does not use or need highly dramatic circumstances to illicit our investment.
 Restricted to the interior of a taxi and without the benefit of a production crew, Panahi masterfully constructs small events that gather meaning and eventually become completely engrossing.
-His skill became apparent to me when, due to a short stop in the taxi, a passenger’s fishbowl breaks and before I knew it I yelled out in horror.
-I didn’t realize how invested I had become in such a small story.
-It reminded me of Kiarostami’s Where Is The House Of My Friend, where Kiarostami constructs an edge-of-your-seat drama from a boy trying to return a notebook to a friend, or Panahi’s earlier film The White Balloon, where a little girl is trying to recover a 500 toman banknote that she has dropped through a sewer grate.
+There is one moment where, due to a short stop in the taxi, a passenger’s fishbowl breaks.
+I didn’t realize how invested I was in such a small detail until I yelled out in horror.
+It reminded me of Kiarostami’s Where Is The House Of My Friend, where Kiarostami constructs an edge-of-your-seat drama from the simple premise of a boy trying to return a notebook to a friend, or Panahi’s earlier film The White Balloon, where a little girl is trying to recover a 500 toman banknote that she has dropped through a sewer grate.
 All these simple situations are imbued with gripping import through skilled and sincere storytelling.

 Hana describes the rules of the assignment to her uncle.
 As she recites the long list out of her notebook (a reference to Where is The House of My Friend) the camera cuts back and forth between her and Panahi.
 The resonance is obvious.
-Her homework instructions reflect the same intrusive and oppressive mindset Panahi must contend with when facing the censorship board or his interrogators in prison.
-Hana recites “To make a distributable movie respect the Islamic headscarf, no contact between men and women, avoid sordid realism, avoid violence, avoid the use of a tie for good guys, avoid the use of Iranian names for good guys, instead use the sacred names of the Islamic saints.”
+Her homework instructions reflect the same intrusive and oppressive mindset Panahi must contend with when facing the censorship board, or his interrogators in prison.
+Hana recites, “To make a distributable movie; respect the Islamic headscarf, no contact between men and women, avoid sordid realism, avoid violence, avoid the use of a tie for good guys, avoid the use of Iranian names for good guys, instead use the sacred names of the Islamic saints.”

-With all this fresh in Panahi’s and the audience’s mind, Panahi asks Hana about the juice seller, “is he a good guy or a bad guy?”
-She doesn’t know about the mugging and her innocence highlights a theme in the film about our inability to detect danger.
-Panahi continues, “He has an Iranian name and a tie.
-Hana laughs and replies “that was real life.
+With all this fresh in Panahi’s and the audience’s mind, Panahi asks Hana about the juice seller, “Is he a good guy or a bad guy?
+He has an Iranian name and a tie.”
+She doesn’t know about the mugging, and her innocence highlights a theme in the film about our inability to detect danger.
+Hana laughs and replies, “That was real life.
 These rules apply to movies.”

 With each new passenger that gets into Panahi’s taxi, we are tempted to think that a new story is beginning, a new pathway is opening up, but all the different stories end up folding in on each other and circling the same issues.

 Several of the passengers seem to break the fourth wall when they discover the camera on the dashboard and realize what Panahi is doing, but they are breaking a false fourth wall.
-It is a fourth wall inside a larger set of walls, a fiction that appears to break into reality but is only breaking into another layer of fiction.
+It is a fourth wall inside a larger set of walls, a fiction that appears to break into reality, but is only breaking into another layer of fiction.

 If you enjoyed this article click here for more www.filmofileshideout.com/archives/majid-majidis-the-color-of-paradise